"I'm much more positive about my future. My everyday life wasn't bad before but now it is so much better."08/24/16

 - Thigh lift: to correct sagging of the inner, outer and mid thigh

-- Buttock lift: to correct sagging of the buttock, and provide improved appearance
+- Buttock lift and/or augmentation: to correct sagging of the buttock, and provide improved appearance

 Step 1 – Anesthesia